Jack Weatherford: Biography

-He became more widely known for his book, The History of Money (1997), which was chosen as a selection of the Conservative Book of the Month Club.
+Weatherford became more widely known for his book, The History of Money (1997), which was chosen as a selection of the Conservative Book of the Month Club.
 In addition, Weatherford's articles about the anthropology of 20th-century American politics and analysis of its clans, have led to his being invited as a commentator on radio and television programs, including The Today Show, ABC Evening News with Peter Jennings, Geraldo's Now It Can Be Told, Larry King, All Things Considered, Nightwatch, Tony Brown's Journal, and the Voice of America.
 In 2014 Bolivia honored him for this work on the indigenous people of the Americas with the Order of the Gran Mariscal de Ayacucho, Antonio José Sucre and named him Honorary Cultural Ambassador of Bolivia’s Casa de Libertad in the Constitutional Capital Sucre, and honorary citizen of Potosí.

 Since the late twentieth century, Weatherford has studied and published on the cultures and history of Mongolia.
 Most notably for his influential book Genghis Khan and the Making of the Modern World, which debuted on the New York Times best-seller list in 2004 and helped reshape popular understanding of Mongol history.
 His work has received widespread acclaim for challenging traditional Western narratives and bringing greater global awareness to Mongolia’s historical impact.
 In 2011, the book was named CNN's "Book of the Week", further solidifying its influence and reach.

 Weatherford’s contributions have been recognized with several prestigious honors.
 In 2006, he was awarded the Order of the Polar Star, Mongolia’s highest national honor.
 He received further recognition in 2010 with an honorary order from the Ministry of Foreign Affairs of Mongolia and a Medal from the President of Mongolia.
 In 2014, the Government of Bolivia awarded him the Order of Gran Mariscal de Ayacucho.
 Most notably, on November 24, 2022, Chinggis Khan’s birthday celebration in Mongolia, Weatherford became the first foreign recipient of the prestigious Order of Chinggis Khan, bestowed by the President of Mongolia.